Moxn: Git-like version control for documents, built for AI agents

 Where we are, honestly

 We're using this daily.
-Here's what it's actually being used for, in addition to helping write this launch post, and where the gaps are.
+Here's where the gaps are.

 - Editor cold start & polish.
 No local-first sync yet.
 Noticeable lag opening a document.
 We're actively redesigning for document-open performance.
 Notion is truly an incredible experience for humans on the web and we're fans of Obsidian.
 Moxn's editor is improving daily and we know we have a journey in front of us.